AaronMT/moz-mobile-test-health/README.md

 No failures or intermittents in (job.ui-components.success) in [ui-components].
 No Slack message posted.
 No failures or intermittents in (job.ui-samples-glean.success) in [ui-samples-glean].
 No Slack message posted.
 ```

+## TODO

+- [🌟] Consolidate project configuration sections into a list using ConfigParser converters